victusfate/execOncePerArgs/README.md

 execOncePerArgs
 ===

 call a promise returning function once (successfully) for a given set of args.
-If error it removes itself from blocking future attempts
+If error it removes itself from blocking future attempts. known issues: my test is a memory hog (500k promises with retries)

     const execOncePerArgs = require('./index').execOncePerArgs;
     const _               = require('lodash');